Ester R.A. Leutenberg and Dr. John J. Liptak, EdD, with Niki Tilicki, MA Ed

-This workbook includes everything you need to help your teenage clients to develop mindfulness skills.
+This workbook includes everything you need to help your teenage clients develop mindfulness skills.
 Each chapter begins with discussion questions to encourage deeper self-reflection, followed by activity pages designed to teach specific mindfulness skills.

 Chapter 1: Are You on Autopilot?

 This chapter will alert teens to wake-up calls or reminders, so they do not react immediately but come back to awareness to be more mindful during daily activities.
 It will explore those stressors that wake us up to the calm that can be part of our everyday lives.
 When daily hassles affect participants, mindfulness triggers remind them to break out of autopilot to be mindful, spontaneous, calm, and free.

 Chapter 2: Do You Pay Full Attention?